Product design is where the rubber really meets the road — or rather, the pixel meets the screen.

 Co-Creating an Experience with Clients

-Human-centered design workshops bring all our various design thinking and HCD tools together into one place.
+Human-centered design workshops bring all the various design thinking and HCD tools together into one place.
 While they tend to vary by project and organization, they’re always an opportunity for us to co-create with clients.
 Journey mapping, stakeholder mapping, empathy mapping, research unpacking… All of the human-centered design activities are in play during these workshops.
-It’s during these workshops that we can hone in on the user journey and pinpoint friction, ultimately allowing us to hypothesize and begin imagining possible solutions.
+It’s during these workshops that designercan hone in on the user journey and pinpoint friction, ultimately allowing us to hypothesize and begin imagining possible solutions.

 USER EXPERIENCE DESIGN